Alzheimer's Disease: Effects On The Brain

 Hi, I'm Dr. Guy Eakin and today I'm talking about Alzheimer's disease and how it affects the brain.
 Alzheimer's disease robs people's memories; it's a progressive brain disorder that invariably ends in death.

 Alzheimer's disease does not affect everyone the same way and symptoms vary in severity.
 There are three stages that represent the progression of the disease.
-In the first stage, there is with all Alzheimer's tend to exhibit minor memory loss, depression, confusion and poor judgment, and they prefer familiar people and places.
+In the first stage, those with Alzheimer's tend to exhibit minor memory loss, depression, confusion and poor judgment, and they prefer familiar people and places.
 They may have difficulty performing routine tasks and have trouble communicating and understanding written material, this can lead to anger, frustration and helplessness.

-Normally people are diagnosed in this stage of the disease, later, people with Alzheimer's are clearly becoming disabled due to damage in the areas of the brain that control language, reasoning, sensory processing and judgment.
+Normally people are diagnosed in this stage of the disease.
+Later, people with Alzheimer's are clearly becoming disabled due to damage in the areas of the brain that control language, reasoning, sensory processing and judgment.
 By the final stage they cannot communicate, have lost self-awareness, and are completely dependent on others for their care.